canthony/simple-project-activiti-embed/README.md

 ## Entry Point

-com.example.embedsample.Application is the main Spring Boot entry point.
+`com.example.embedsample.Application` is the main Spring Boot entry point.
 It registers two separate Spring Dispatcher servlets, one at /main-ui (the user interface) and one at /special-api (a REST Api)

-There is a simple front page at the root of the application, providing acesss
+There is a simple front page at the root of the application, providing accesss to both main UI pages.
+It also has a disable placeholder link for the Activiti UI

 ## Business Logic

-com.example.embedsample.CompanyService provides access to the domain class.
+`com.example.embedsample.CompanyService` provides access to the domain class.
 It represents business logic that may be called either from the REST Api or an Activiti process.
 The bean name is **companyService**

-com.example.embedsample.AccountsUploadService will deal with the business logic of a file upload.
+`com.example.embedsample.AccountsUploadService` will deal with the business logic of a file upload.
 It is intended that it will notify an Activity process instance of the presence of a file, via a message.
 Hopefuly, we will also be able to add the file to the process instance too.
-The bean name is **accountsUploadService **
+The bean name is **accountsUploadService**

 ## Web Controllers

-There are two separate dispatcher servlets for two separate Web Contexts within the application. com.example.embedsample.web.rest contains the configuration and controller for a simple REST Api to access the business logic provided by the CompanyService
+There are two separate dispatcher servlets for two separate Web Contexts within the application.

 ### REST Api
-The com.example.embedsample.web.rest context is mapped to /special-api
+The `com.example.embedsample.web.rest` context is mapped to /special-api; it provides access to the business logic

 `/special-api/companies` provides access to a list of companies `/special-api/companies/xxxx` provides data for a specic company, where xxx is the company registration number

 ### Main UI
-The com.example.embedsample.web.mainui context is mapped to /main-ui.
-It uses the REST Api to provide it's data and access to the business logic.
+The `com.example.embedsample.web.mainui` context is mapped to /main-ui.
+It uses the REST Api above to provide the backend functionality.
 The front end is built from HTML + Bootstrap + JQuery; by using Thymeleaf templates, we've made it a little easier to prototype whilst developing, and also access embedded resources using webjars